Skip to content

 • Target environment (production, staging)

-• Compute preference (Cloud Run, GKE, GCE)
+• Compute preference (Cloud Run is the default)

 • Database requirements (Cloud SQL instance type, PostgreSQL version)